Happyr/developer.happyr.com/_posts/2019-07-02-optimize-write-to-neo4-recommendation-engine.md

 - Recommendation engine
 ---

 In today applications recommendations became quite necessary for better audience/customer targeting.
 So, as you could assume, we have our own recommendation engine for that, using Symfony and Neo4j as a database.
 Communication between the main application and the recommendation engine is done via messages sent to/consumed from RabbitMQ.
 We are sending some interesting events that happened on our website to the recommendation engine, and also pulling some suggestions from it.

 ##The problem

 Over time we noticed something – our message queue got quite clogged, over 2 millions of messages were waiting to be written in the database!
-So we dug up a bit and found out that Neo4j is not quite optimized for writing, and we had large amounts of messages that were just coming andd coming in and waiting to be processed.
+So we dug up a bit and found out that Neo4j is not quite optimized for one by one writing, it is recalculating relations after each insert, and we had large amounts of messages that were just coming and coming in and waiting to be processed.
 So we needed to fix that, in order to have up to date recommendations for our system.

 ##The investigation